autb/BenAzureDB-demo/README.md

  The Azure SQL Database emulator, which is a containerized database for a desktop dev experience.
 Use your favorite client OS and dev tools for cloud development without the cloud.*

+ Prerequisits to running well :
+ - Docker in windows was started
+ - dotnet6 SDK (include by itself the runtime) was installed
+ - VSCode

  ## Source code forked from:
  - [Drew Skwiers-Koballa  - Azure Friday](https://github.com/dzsquared/azure-friday)